 In 2016 the Best Dutch Book Designs saw an opportunity to create an exchange of ideas and experience between the next generation of book makers and the established order.
 A student panel was installed.
 They follow the same procedures as the professional panel, examining the books on a number of days and later spending two days arriving at their own final selection.
 This year 278 books were submitted, the student panel chose 30 books, the required minimum number (33 books is the max).
 The student panel too presents a report of their decisions.
 Both the selection and the judges’ report are being made available online (as an appendix to the Stichting’s website, www.bestverzorgdeboeken.nl) and in a catalogue.

-One of the elements that make the student panel very interesting is the mixture of different backgrounds.
-First, you have differences in teaching at the separate academies, different ways of thinking about design.
-Secondly, the backgrounds of the students themselves differ, not in the least because they come from different countries (this year Malin came from Germany).
-This resulted in heated and passionate discussions.
+One of the elements that makes the student panel very interesting is the mixture of different backgrounds.
+First you have differences in teaching at the separate academies, different ways of thinking about design.
+Secondly, the backgrounds of the students themselves differ, not in the least because they come from different countries (this year: Poland, UK, Japan and the Netherlands).
+The results were heated and passionate discussions.

 I present you the Studentjury of 2020: Ada Popovic (Royal Academy of Art, The Hague), Ben McMillan (ArtEZ, the Arnhem Academy of Art and Design), Mayra Slagboom (HKU University of the Arts, Utrecht), Michiel Terpelle (Werkplaats Typografie, Arnhem) and Yuri Sato (Gerrit Rietveld Academie, Amsterdam).
 The design of the catalogue is made by Filip Birkner (Gerrit Rietveld Academie).

 Thank you for your energy and your passion.
 The future is yours!

 I would like to express my gratitude for the (financial) support of Igepa Nederland and Drukkerij Tielen (Boxtel).
 Without you there would be no student catalogue.